theNewDynamic/aba-icc/_situations/burundi.md

 country: burundi
 published: true
 date: 2015-02-23 19:22:00
-phase: 'Preliminary Examinations, Subject Matter Jurisdiction Assessement'
+phase: Situations & Cases
 link_to_more_information: 'https://www.icc-cpi.int/burundi'
 description: "The Preliminary Examination of the Situation in Burundi focuses on alleged atrocity crimes committed during a political crisis which involved Burundi government forces, pro-government armed groups (CNDD-FDD-ruling political party, Imbonerakure-CNDD-FDD’s youth wing), and protest groups (opposition political parties and citizens).
-The political crisis occurred from April 2015 to the present.\_\nAs of November 2016, the preliminary examination of Burundi is in the subject-matter jurisdiction assessment phase."
+The political crisis occurred from April 2015 to the present.\_\nHaving requested and received authorization from the Pre-Trial Chamber, the Prosecutor opened an investigation proprio motu into alleged crimes against humanity committed in Burundi on 25 October 2017.
+The focus of the investigation is alleged crimes committed between 26 April 2015 and 26 October 2017."
 slug: burundi
 ---

 **Background**&nbsp;&nbsp;